Strictly positive polynomials in the boundary of the SOS cone: The Hilbert function and the Eisenbud-Green-Harris conjecture

-\begin{proof} It follows immediately from the previous lemma.
+\begin{proofels} It follows immediately from the previous lemma.
 Let $m_1 \in \Kx_k$ be the monomial of degree $k$ with the smallest number of monomials divisors of degree $d$ and not divisible by any $x_i^d$, $1 \le i \le n$.
 Suppose that there exist $1 \le i, j \le n$ such that the exponents $a_i$, $a_j$ of $x_i$, $x_j$ are positive and smaller than $d-1$, and $a_i \ge a_j$.
-Set $m_2$ equal to $m_1$ except that the exponents in $m_2$ of $x_i$ and $x_j$ are respectively $a_i + 1$ and $a_j -1$.
-Then the number of divisors of $m_2$ is smaller than the number of divisors of $m_1$, which is a contradiction. \end{proof}
+Set $m_2$ equal to $m_1$ except for the exponents of $x_i$ and $x_j$ which are set as $a_i + 1$ and $a_j -1$ respectively.
+Then the number of divisors of $m_2$ is smaller than the number of divisors of $m_1$, which is a contradiction. \end{proofels}